 Stay ahead of the game with essential oils for first aid.
 When SHTF, you’ll want a stocked first aid kit because you may not be able to go to pharmacies anymore.
 A first aid kit complete with essential oils may save your life in an emergency.
 Not sure what essential oils do or what the best essential oils for first aid are?
-Keep reading to find out.
+This infographic should help you find out.

 What Are Essential Oils?